What Does Community Curation Look Like?

 Salonee Bhaman, Yale University, OAF LGBTQ Research Fellow

-This program was made possible through a generous grant from the AIDS Healthcare Foundation.
+This program, sponsored by the ONE Archives Foundation, was made possible through a generous grant from the AIDS Healthcare Foundation.